Being a handmade seller can be a lot of fun and can even be a profitable endeavor that allows you to quit your 9-5 to make and sell things daily.

 Also, examine your accounting and bookkeeping needs.
 You may think you don’t need to get this in place before you start making money, but it will be a big mistake and you’ll end up scrambling to get something together when you start making sales.

 Don’t forget that handmade products require materials that cost you money first, so you need to manage your inventory accurately from the very start.
 Craftybase will manage your stock levels and manufacturing all in one place so that you can spend more time creating.

 Step 2: Register Your Craft Business

 Choose your business name

 Once your business plan is created, you can decide on a name for your business.
-You may already have a great name in mind, but if you need a little help we have put together a breakdown of the best name generators for your handmade business.
+You may already have a great name in mind, but if you need a little help we have put together a breakdown of the best name generators for your craft business.

 Create some basic visual branding